trep-kalkyl/tab-res/DEBUG_INSTRUCTION.md

-# Instruction for DEBUG Functionality in External JS Files
+# Instruction for DEBUG Functionality for Tabulator Project.

 ## Purpose
 The purpose of debug functionality is to provide a consistent and controlled way to log input, output, and key intermediate results from functions.
 This makes troubleshooting and verifying logic in code split into external files much easier.